Chinese Collectible Stamps: Why China Is The Number One Buyer

 The Chinese quickly picked up their beloved hobby again, but with a heightened fervor.

-In China, Collecting Stamps Is Cool Again
+Stamp Collecting Is Cool Again In China

 By the year 2000, the Chinese government put in place schemes to encourage schools to start stamp collecting clubs.